HadeelDaragmeh158/HR-System/README.md

 3. Department
 4. Directorate
 5. Leave

-And make the relations between them. this task without front end you need to use somthing like Postman or create frontend.
+And I created relations between them. this task without front end you need to use somthing like Postman or create frontend.